Qualitative reasoning in a two-layered framework: Qualitative reasoning about uncertainty

-\subsection{Qualitative uncertainty in a two-layered framework}
+\subsection{Qualitative uncertainty in a~two-layered framework}

 In this section, we formulate two-layered modal logic $\QG=\langle\CPL,\{\Be\},\biG\rangle$.
 Here, we represent the events with the classical propositional logic but reason with the beliefs concerning these events using $\biG$~--- G\"{o}del logic with co-implication.
 This will allow us to compare likelihoods of different events.
 The modality connecting two layers is denoted with $\Be$.
-The value of $\Be\phi$ (with $\phi\in\LCPL$\footnote{We use a~minimalistic $\{{\sim},\wedge\}$ language with all other connectives being introduced via definitions.}) is interpreted as the degree of $\phi$'s likelihood.
-Recall, however, that in G\"{o}del logic a~formula is true (i.e., has value $1$) in virtue of the \emph{relative order} of the values of its variables, not their \emph{numerical values}, and that this order corresponds to the G\"{o}del implication.
+Formulas of the form $\Be\phi$ (with $\phi\in\LCPL$\footnote{We use a~minimalistic $\{{\sim},\wedge\}$ language with all other connectives being introduced via definitions.}) are interpreted as ‘the agent believes in $\phi$’ with its value being understood as the degree of truth (cf.~\cite{CintulaFermuellerNoguera2021SEP} and the literature referenced therein for a~more detailed discussion of truth degrees).
+Recall, however, that in G\"{o}del logic a~formula is (fully) true (i.e., has value $1$) in virtue of the \emph{relative order} of the values of its variables, not their \emph{numerical values}, and that this order corresponds to the G\"{o}del implication.